SammysHP/rampinglight/README.md

 ### Beacon mode

 Tap five times to enter beacon mode.
-In this mode the flashlights runs at low intensity and flashes every two seconds.
+In this mode the flashlights runs at low intensity and flashes every second.
 Tap again to return to normal flashlight mode.

+There are two options to change this behavior: Stealth beacon which turns off the light completely inbetween the flashes and slow mode that flashes only every two seconds.

 ### Strobe mode